- Up to 1 hour per day

 Priority health schemes and tests

-- DNA test - MLS (part of The Kennel Club's CombiBreed package* - see below)(find lists of clear, carrier or affected dogs)
+- DNA test - MLS - part of The Kennel Club's CombiBreed package* (see below).
+Find lists of tested dogs

-- DNA test - Lafora's (find lists of clear or carrier dogs)
+- DNA test - Lafora's Find lists of tested dogs

 Important health schemes and tests

-- DNA test - NCCD (part of The Kennel Club's CombiBreed package* - see below)(find lists of clear or carrier dogs)
+- DNA test - NCCD - part of The Kennel Club's CombiBreed package* (see below).
+Find lists of tested dogs

 - Check inbreeding calculators